Setting up your workspace

 FeenoX is a cloud-first engineering tool.
 Therefore, it runs natively on GNU/Linux platforms.

-Here is a 5-min explanation of why it works this way, and why it is not expected to run in Windows (although it can run in Windows if you try hard enough, but it is not worth it):
+Here is a 5-min explanation of why it works this way, and why it is not expected to run in Windows (although it can/may/might run in Windows if you try hard enough—but trust me, it is not worth it):

 Theoretically, the tool could be compiled and run in other architectures such as Windows or MacOS in a non-cloud approach.
 However, this is highly discouraged because those two operating systems are